avirtopeanu-ionos/ionosctl/docs/subcommands/autoscaling-server-list.md

 ## Description

-Use this command to retrieve a complete list of Servers from a specified Autoscaling Group provisioned under your account.
+Use this command to retrieve a complete list of Servers from a specified VM Autoscaling Group provisioned under your account.

 Required values to run command:

-* Autoscaling Group Id
+* VM Autoscaling Group Id

 ## Options